Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 # Free for All

+{% hint style="warning" %}
+This page is still a concept, features mentioned may not be implemented yet and may not be final.
+{% endgame %}

 ## Introduction
 Free for All is a minigame where multiple users can battle, but only one will emerge victorious!